Robert Greenberger: Career

 Greenberger left DC in 2000 and joined the online company Gist Communications.
 This break with the comics industry lasted until 2001, when he joined Marvel Comics as Director-Publishing Operations.
 Greenberger was hired to work under Joe Quesada, but was let go during a tumultuous reorganization overseen by Bill Jemas.
 He soon rejoined DC Comics as a Senior Editor for Collected Editions, but was terminated from his position in 2006 after a reorganization at DC and a publishing error which saw copies of the Golden Age Hawkman Archives printed with pages in an incorrect order.
 His firing was criticized by comic book writers Peter David and Christopher Priest.
 Greenberger found work as a freelance writer and editor, working for such companies as Weekly World News, Platinum Studios, Syfy, Famous Monsters of Filmland, and ComicMix.com, as well as both DC and Marvel.
-From June 2006 to August 2007, he also served as Managing Editor at Weekly World News.
+From June 2006 to August 2007, he served as Managing Editor at Weekly World News.